Skip to main content

 Applying the changes

-If you are satisfied with the terragrunt plan output then you are ready to merge your PR and create the S3 bucket.
+If you are satisfied with the terragrunt plan output, proceed to merge the PR to create the S3 bucket.

-Approve the PR and click the Merge pull request button to merge the pull request.
-On merge, Pipelines will automatically run an apply action to provision the S3 bucket.
+Approve the PR and click the Merge pull request button to complete the merge.
+Upon merging, Pipelines will automatically execute an apply action to provision the S3 bucket.

 Pipelines Apply CommentPipelines Apply Comment

-To view the GHA workflow run associated with the merged PR in the progress state before the Pipelines Apply is completed and a comment is added to the PR:
+To monitor the GHA workflow run associated with the merged PR while it progresses through the Pipelines Apply stage:

-1. Navigate to the main branch on your repository
+1. Navigate to the main branch of your repository.

-2. Click on the Checks icon, beside the latest commit, at the top of the file explorer
+2. Click the Checks icon next to the latest commit at the top of the file explorer.

-3. Click details next to the Pipelines workflow.
-This will take you to the dispatch job for Pipelines
+3. Click details next to the Pipelines workflow to view the dispatch job logs.

 Find Pipelines Apply LogsFind Pipelines Apply Logs

 Congratulations!
-You've just used Gruntwork Pipelines and a GitOps workflow to provision resources in AWS.
-To verify the S3 bucket was created, navigate to the AWS Management Console and check the S3 service for the bucket you created.
+You have successfully used Gruntwork Pipelines and a GitOps workflow to provision an S3 bucket in AWS.
+To verify the bucket creation, visit the AWS Management Console and check the S3 service for the bucket.

-To clean up the resources created in this tutorial, follow instructions in the next tutorial Destroying infrastructure with Pipelines.
+To clean up the resources created during this tutorial, proceed to the next tutorial: Destroying infrastructure with Pipelines.